spcCodes/Multiple-Linear-Regresssion---Investing-on-companies-depending-on-thier-various-parameters/README.md

 A company wishes to invest on start ups .Based on the data of the 50 start ups that they have they decide to fit a mutiple linear regression model.

-The datset contains various attributes as shown below in the figure
+The dataset contains various attributes as shown below in the figure

 <img src="images/mlr.png" width ="500" >